thefreshwatertrust/.github/profile/README.md

 # Science & Analytics

 The Freshwater Trust protects and restores freshwater ecosystems.
-Using science, technology and incentive-based solutions, we’re changing the course of conservation on a timeline that matters.
+Using science, technology and incentive-based solutions, we’re changing the course of conservation on a timeline and scale that truly matters.
 We practice [quantified conservation](https://www.thefreshwatertrust.org/about-us/) by working together with committed stakeholders to continuously develop the following products and services:

 - [BasinScout:registered:](https://github.com/thefreshwatertrust/.github/blob/main/profile/basinscout.md)
 - [StreamBank:registered:](https://github.com/thefreshwatertrust/.github/blob/main/profile/streambank.md)